jdkloe/pybufr-ecmwf/README.txt

 the setup.cfg file, where things like which fortran compiler te use for building the interface can be choosen.

-For manual building outside the setup.py script you can step into the pybufr_ecmwf directory and manually execute the build_interface.py script.
+For manual building outside the setup.py script you can manually execute the build_interface.py script.
 For manual testing go to the software root (where this readme file in located) and execute the run_example_program.sh script and/or the unittests.py script.
 To execute the pylint testing run the pylint/run_pylint.py script.